kvn-prhn/LD38/README.md

-# LD38
-My Ludum Dare 38 submission.
-Made from the melon.js boilerplate project.
+My submission for Ludum Dare 38.